-Leave of Absence/Withdrawal

-Leave of Absence
+Leave of Absence/Withdrawal Leave of Absence

 Leave of Absence may be granted for one academic semester or one year (two semesters).
 A student must be in good standing (2.0 cumulative GPA or above) in order to be eligible to take a Leave of Absence.

-If a student is not in good standing, a Leave of Absence cannot be granted, and a student will have the option to withdraw from the University (see the following information).
+If a student is not in good standing, a Leave of Absence cannot be granted, a student will be required to withdraw from the University (see the following information).
 The application deadline for a Leave of Absence is 30 days prior to the last day of the semester requested.
+All Leave of Absence forms may be completed online through WPconnect.